All Episodes

 Thanks, Rush.

-Um, and when the when the question came up of would you would you accept a four-to-one ratio of spending cuts to tax increases or even ten to one?
+When the question came up of would you accept a four to one ratio of spending cuts to tax increases or even 10 to 1, no one raised their hand.

-And I and I think they look ridiculous.
+And I think they look ridiculous.

-Just throw something out there, say you take the deal.
+Say you take the deal.

-But I think with the way they set it up, they I think it only helps bail out Obama.
+But I think with the way they set it up, I think it only helps bail out Obama.

-That is the biggest misnomer.
+That is the biggest misnomer a majority of Americans.

-They don't want him to compromise, and they don't want any more of Obama's ideas, and we don't want any more tax increases.
+They don't want him to compromise and they don't want any more of Obama's ideas.

-These guys recognize what that question that was a trick question that was designed to get somebody to basically have themselves thrown out of the race.
+That was designed to get somebody to basically have themselves thrown out of the race.

 In a primary, in the second debate of the year, we got enough taxes already.

-If a Republican says, Yeah, I'll make a deal to raise taxes, that's all you're gonna see in the news today, and that candidacy is over.
+If a Republican says, yeah, I'll make a deal to raise taxes, that's all you're going to see in the news today.

 That candidacy is not going anywhere.